What Is the Difference Between Propane and Natural Gas?

 Cost and Efficiency

-Because these two are fossil fuels, their prices fluctuate over time to meet supply and demand.
+Because these three are fossil fuels, their prices fluctuate over time to meet supply and demand.
 Generally, propane is more expensive than natural gas on a per-unit basis because its cost is measured per gallon, while natural gas is valued per cubic foot.

 Hence, natural gas is cheaper per unit of energy than propane.
 However, propane has a higher energy content per cubic foot, with approximately 2,500 British Thermal Units (BTUs) per cubic foot.
 Natural gas only produces approximately 1,000 BTUs per cubic foot.
 This means you need to purchase twice the amount of natural gas to produce the same amount of heat as propane.